Biggest CCPA Fines and Penalties Explained

 Sephora - Unauthorized Sale of Personal Data

-Make-up brand Sephora CCPA fine amounts to $1.2 million for not informing users about the sale of their personal information to third parties like ad companies and analytics.
-They used third-party tracking, making their actions fit into selling under CCPA.
-Also, did not follow commands by Global Privacy Control to prevent such sales.
+Violation: Make-up brand Sephora CCPA fine amounts to $1.2 million for not informing users about the sale of their personal information to third parties like ad companies and analytics.
+They used third-party tracking, making their actions fit into selling under the CCPA.
+Also, did not follow the commands of Global Privacy Control to prevent such sales.

 Key Takeaway: Data transparency and compliance with data sales disclosures and opt-out mechanisms have to be ensured by the enterprises.